simplegeo/barker/README.rst

-Clive is a hive mind for your clusters.
+Barker is a hive mind for your clusters.
 But what the hell does that mean?
-Well, clive is intended to be a suite of pluggable tools which integrate together nicely to help you manage groups of servers.
+Well, barker is intended to be a suite of pluggable tools which integrate together nicely to help you manage groups of servers.

-The first component of clive is the PoD system.
+The first component of barker is the PoD system.
 A "pod" is simply a piece of data; specifically metadata about a host or set of hosts.
 Pods are scripts written in the language of your choice that output JSON.
-Clive loads these pods on the fly to output (JSON-formatted) information about a given host.
+Barker loads these pods on the fly to output (JSON-formatted) information about a given host.

-Clive is capable of publishing the collected output of Pods as messages on an AMQP queue.
-See ``clive help publish`` for more information.
+Barker is capable of publishing the collected output of Pods as messages on an AMQP queue.
+See ``barker help publish`` for more information.

 For now that is all, but there is definitely more to come!
-Clive is under active development and will change very frequently.
+Barker is under active development and will change very frequently.
 You probably don't want to use it yet!